mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 our users by decreasing maintenance load, primarily by removing the need to maintain seed lists at an application level.

+This specification builds on the `Connection String`_ specification.
+It adds a new protocol schema and modifies how the `Host Information`_ is interpreted.

+.. _`Connection String`: ../connection-string/connection-string-spec.rst
+.. _`Host Information`: ../connection-string/connection-string-spec.rst#host-information

 META
 ====